-Regardless of your business size and budget, accounting is an incredibly useful practice to master.
-We wrote this guide to ease you into the subject, and by the end, you’ll feel equipped to tackle your own business’s accounting (or find someone who can help).
+We wrote this guide to ease you into the world of business accounting, and by the end, you’ll feel equipped to tackle your own business’s accounting (or find someone who can help).

 Bookmark this to reference it later and use the chapter links below to jump around to different sections.